thorlindberg/thesis/sections/7 relatedwork.md

 <br>

-**Data syntax**
+**Data structure**

 Plain data can be human-readable, but the decriptive syntax for the information contained is not necessarily accessible to humans.
 A proprietary format with limited scope can prescribe meaning implicitly to data objects, but an interoperable format must be explicit.
 This is achieved by surrounding information with descriptive tags, nesting it into hierarchies, and/or prescribing meaning to special characters such as tabs.

-The data format must be interoperable with different languages and thus various parsers.
+The data structure must be interoperable with different languages and thus various parsers.
 The explicit nature of these data format streamlines the design of parsers, as data can be validated without implicit meaning.

 {"break":true}